cloudmesh-community/book/chapters/iaas/aws/aws.md

 Next you will be asked to provide further details such as your name, address and phone number.
 After the additional details have been provided.
-AWS will ask for credit/debit card details as shown: @fig:payment-information.
+AWS will ask for credit/debit card details as shown in figure: @fig:payment-information.
 They require this information to verify your identity and make sure they have a method to charge you if needed.
 However no charges will be applied to your credit/debit card unless you use the AWS services and